claudioAglieriR/MsktHMM/README.md

 hmm = MsktHMM(
     n_components=3,        # number of hidden states
-    n_features=d,          # dimension of the observation vectors
+    n_features=2,          # dimension of the observation vectors
     # other params as in MsktHMM class
 )